 Although the present structure of the Temple appears to be of comparatively recent origins, the shrine Bhimashankaram (and the Bhimarathi river) have been referred to in literature dating back to the 13th century.
 Built in the Nagara style of architecture, this temple is a modest temple yet graceful temple and dates back to the 18th century.
 One can also find borrowed influences from the Indo Aryan style of architecture.

 This temple is closely associated with the legend of Shiva slaying the demon Tripurasura associated with the invincible flying citadels Tripuras.
-Shiva is said to have taken abode in the 'Bhima Shankara' form, upon the request of the Gods, on the crest of the Sahyadri hills, and the sweat that poured forth from his body after the battle is said to have formed the Bhimarathi river.
+Shiva is said to have taken abode in the 'Bhima Shankara' form, upon the request of the Gods, on the crest of the Sahyadri hills, and the sweat that poured forth from his body after the battle is said to have formed

 The Gopura-shikharam of the temple was built by Nana Phadnavis.
 The great Maratha ruler Shivaji is also said to have made endowments to this temple to facilitate the carrying out, of worship services.
 As with other Shiva temples in this area, the sanctum is at a lower level.
 The 'Shani temple' is located inside the main complex of the temple of Bhimashankar.